When the W3C defined the HTML DOM specification much of what they included

 reduced amount of typing) is that they are resolved fractionally quicker

-than accessors that employ the forms
+than accessors that employ the forms and

-collections.
+elements collections.
 That follows from the fact that fewer

 object references need to be resolved before the reference to the element